python-control/python-control/doc/plotting.rst

   The :func:`~control.bode_plot`, :func:`~control.time_response_plot`,
   and selected other commands can also accept a matplotlib format string (e.g., 'r--').
-The format string must appear as a positional argument right after the required data argumnt.
+The format string must appear as a positional argument right after the required data argument.

   Note that line property arguments are the same for all lines generated as part of a single plotting command call, including when multiple responses